dcsil/VChart/product_research/ux_research.md

 - Suggests that adding a patient should be an admin task and shouldn't be done by nurses.
 - Currently only name, room number, and diagnosis are available for identification.
 Recommends using name, age, and date of birth for identification instead.
 - The diagnosis of a patient isn't prone to change, so it's not necessary to call it an "initial diagnosis", just "diagnosis" would suffice.
-- Suggests changing "history" to "log" in patient information.
+- Suggests changing "history" to "log" in patient information to be consistent with existing EMR systems.
 - Recommends taking a look at Cerner & Epic and copying the fields and information they have in their software.
-- The UX from voice to chart was unintuitive; suggests auto-populating and highlighting fields after voice input, with auto-save for review and submission via phone or computer.
+- The current way to review chart is slow and would be better if it was more implicit.
+Her suggestion is to highlight what has been populated and save it in the background and have a little check mark / submit button to lock it in.

 ## Appendix (Raw Notes)
 ### Michelle Ark